-- To list the ingredients needed for preparations of food products. - To calculate the quantity of ingredients for preparations of food products. - To generate different types of flour based products. - To develop products from fruits and vegetables. - To perform cost analysis for the developed products.
+- To list the ingredients needed for preparations of food products. - To calculate the quantity of ingredients for preparations of food products. - To develop products from fruits and vegetables. - To perform sensory analysis of developed products. - To perform cost analysis for the developed products.

 - 1. Choose the appropriate ingredients for preparing food products. - 2.
-Measure and calculate the quantity of ingredients for preparations of food products. - 3.
-Formulate the ingredients for preparing variety of flour based bakery products. - 4.
-Develop the ingredients for preparing variety of fruit and vegetable based products. - 5.
+Measure and calculate the quantity of ingredients for preparations of food products.

+- 3. Develop the ingredients for preparing variety of fruit and vegetable-based products. - 4.
+Understand the equipments related to processing of fruits and vegetables. - 5.
 Assess the cost of the developed products. - 6.
 Examine sensory tests for the developed products.